mootools/mootools-core/Docs/Utilities/Cookie.md

 Object: Cookie {#Cookie}
 ========================

-A Cookie reader/creator.
+Sets and accesses cookies.

 ### Credits:

-- Based on the functions by Peter-Paul Koch [http://www.quirksmode.org][].
+- Based on the functions by Peter-Paul Koch [QuirksMode][].

 ### Hash: Cookie